 Over to you

 I hope I have made you think twice about just tossing duck gizzards, heart and liver meats into a stock or -gasp!- just throwing them away altogether.
 If you have problems locating big bags of frozen duck innards, please don’t lose hope and be resourceful.
 Call up any market, specialty store, farmer’s market and butcher you can think of.
 If you can’t have them for the moment, I found that everyplace I called had chicken gizzards and chicken livers at least.
 You can substitute chicken for duck if you can’t wait.
 What’s comical is most food purveyors sell chicken gizzards but act like it’s so odd when someone requests duck gizzards!
 Is it truly that far of a leap?
 If you encounter this attitude from someone, ignore them, continue on your search, and enjoy the chicken innards for the meantime.
 After trying the duck gizzards, heart, and liver just once, I feel as if a whole new world of cooking has opened its doors to me.
 It’s like discovering chicken for the first time.
-While these 3 innards are certainly an adventure to be had, there is an even more mysterious world of innards awaiting you in duck cooking!
-In the next article, I will delve into cooking and utilizing the head, neck and feet of a duck.
+While these well known bits are certainly an adventure to be had, there is an even more mysterious world of innards awaiting you in duck cooking!
+I will leave it up to your own imagination to delve into cooking and utilizing the head, neck and feet of a duck.
 You may be surprised at what you can do beyond the stockpot with these items as well!